erjosito/azure-networking-lab/README.md

 The VMSS configuration is using the same design as we already saw in a previous lab with NVA VMs: an ILB providing the endpoint for UDRs, and an external load balancer that provides Internet connectivity to the NVAs.

-## Lab future: Azure Firewall <a name="xxxx"></a>
+## Optional activity: Azure Firewall

-When I find some time I will put here content to deploy Azure Firewall to Vnet4.
-Essentially an Azure Firewall is not too different from the previous design shown in the VMSS lab, only that Microsoft is managing the different moving parts, especially the load balancers, which makes it a lot easier to deploy and maintain.
+Now you understand the main concepts behind High Availability for Network Virtual Appliances.
+Azure Firewall is a managed NVA offering not too different from the previous design shown in the VMSS lab.
+The main difference lies in the fact that Microsoft is managing the different moving parts, especially the load balancers, which makes it a lot easier to deploy and maintain.

+As optional activity you can deploy an Azure Firewall in myVnet4 following the tutorial in the documentation, that you can find here: https://docs.microsoft.com/en-us/azure/firewall/tutorial-firewall-deploy-portal.

 # Part 3: VPN to external site <a name="part3"></a>